perst20/osu-arch-linux/README.md

 This script installs osu! on your linux.

 ## Requirements
-- Arch linux (btw i already use one)
+- Arch-based distribution (btw i already use one)
 - Pipewire

 ## Installation